AnthonyEdwardStark3000/ObsidianNotes/Dotnet - Harsha Interview deep preparation.md

 - Acts as a reverse proxy locally

-- Helps test apps in a production-like environment
+- Helps test apps in a production‑like environment

 But using IIS Express is optional.
 You can run on Kestrel alone during development.